griffinsdesigns/ResponsiveEmail/README.md

 # ResponsiveEmail

-A small responsive email code sample.
+A test for doing a responsive email.
+This has NOT been tested.